A Full Season of Tomato-Growing Information

 Canning is a method of preserving food that applies heat in a glass canning jar to stop the natural spoilage by heating the contents and removing air from the jar to create a seal.
 There are two home-canning methods: water-bath canning and pressure canning.
 Water-bath canning is the lower-temperature canning process that works for high-acid foods like jams, pickles, and salsas.
 Tomatoes can also be processed this way with additional acid (such as lemon juice).
 The high acidity kills bacteria, ensuring the food stays well preserved.
 Pressure canning is a higher-temperature process that is required for safe processing of low-acid foods like beans, zucchini, and pumpkin.
 Because this process requires special equipment, we’re focusing on water-bath canning.

->

-> Canning safety: For food safety, it is important to have the correct amount of high-acid ingredients using the water-bath canning process.
+It is important to have the correct amount of high-acid ingredients using the water-bath canning process.
 You can safely make tweaks to the seasonings, but it is essential to have the correct ratio of low- and high-acid ingredients to ensure a solution that is acidic enough to kill any bacteria.
 Canning homemade recipes can be risky if they haven't been tested for proper pH levels.
 Without enough acid in a canning recipe, mold or harmful bacteria like botulism can form.

->

-> What you need:
+What you need:

 Jars: Canning jars are heavy glass jars, also known as mason jars.
 They come in all different shapes and sizes from squat 4-ounce jars for chutneys and jams to half-gallon jars for juices and large batches of sauce.
 They come in different colors and designs to suit every purpose.
 Jars come with lids and bands, but replacements may be purchased separately.